matomo-org/developer-documentation/docs/generated/master/Piwik/View.md

 - **loginModule**: The name of the currently used authentication module.
 - **userAlias**: The alias of the current user.

+### Template Naming Convention

+Template files should be named after the controller method they are used in.
+If they are used in more than one controller method or are included by another template, they should describe the output they generate and be prefixed with an underscore, eg, **_dataTable.twig**.

 ### Twig

 Twig templates must exist in the **templates** folder in a plugin's root